wso2/docs-choreo-dev/en/pe-docs/docs/infrastructure/credentials/use-your-own-container-registry.md

 # Use Your Own Container Registry

-Choreo allows you to deploy and manage prebuilt container images from external container registries as Choreo components.
-This enables you to deploy and effectively manage your container images within the Choreo environment.
+{{ product_name }} allows you to deploy and manage prebuilt container images from external container registries as {{ product_name }} components.
+This enables you to deploy and effectively manage your container images within the {{ product_name }} environment.

 !!! info
     This feature is currently only available on [private data planes (PDPs)](../../choreo-concepts/data-planes.md#private-data-planes) for the following component types: